 On a recent whistle-stop tour of some Brighouse allotments kindly offered by Joanna

 , I met Colin the proud allotment owner at Waterloo Road Allotment.

-Colin was happily gave us a tour… Continue
+Colin was happily gave us a tour of the allotment and showed us the fabulous developments… Continue

 Added by Pete Russell on July 25, 2009 at 2:00am —

 Source: Pesticide Action Network

 At Pesticide Action Network (PAN) we know one thing: Pesticides are the linchpin of industrialized agriculture.